Ingresa o regístrate acá para seguir este blog.

 It’s generally better to focus on the positives of our current situation whilst, should we so wish, look for improvement where we feel it’s needed.
 Otherwise, we’ll never even be close to feeling content, no matter what the situation.

-That being said, there is a danger of underachievement if we always think ‘things could be worse’, especially so when in reality making our lot better doesn’t require an awful amount of effort nor drastic change.
+That being said, there is a danger of underachievement if we always think ‘things could be worse’, especially so when in reality making our lot better doesn’t require an awful amount of effort or drastic change.

 It’s really a quest for contentment and fulfilment; feeling satisfied doing what we at least think we should be doing.

 This is what keeps us going.
-And for many it’s never ending.
+And for many, it’s never-ending.
 Once one goal is ‘netted’ the search for another begins.

 ____________________________________________